 Grigory Shvedov, chief editor of Kavkazsky Uzel, told CPJ that he believed the killing was politically motivated and connected to Akhmednabiyev's journalism.
 Akhmednabiyev often covered sensitive topics, including government corruption and abductions, arbitrary detentions, and torture of local residents by local and federal authorities, according to Kavkazsky Uzel and other news reports.
 He accused the regional government of Akhvakh, Dagestan, of corruption, and covered protests in which local residents urged the governor to step down.

 Shvedov said local authorities refused to investigate the January 2013 attack as attempted murder and instead classified it as a case of property damage.
-Akhmednabiyev's lawyer contested the police response in court, and in April, Dagestan's Supreme Court ordered regional prosecutors to reconsider the case classification, according to Kavkazsky Uzel.
+In April 2013, after Akhmednabiyev's lawyer contested the police response in court, Dagestan's Supreme Court ordered regional prosecutors to reconsider the case classification, according to Kavkazsky Uzel.
 In June, prosecutors said they would address the case by July 10; Akhmednabiyev was killed one day before that court hearing.

 News reports also said that Akhmednabiyev's name had appeared on a "death list" published anonymously and distributed in the form of a handout in Makhachkala in September 2009.
 The handout, which named eight journalists among its targets, called for "destruction of the bandits and revenge for police officers and peaceful citizens."
 In December 2011, one journalist from that list, editor Gadzhimurad Kamalov, was murdered in Makhachkala.

-Russia's Investigative Committee, a federal agency tasked with solving grave crimes, opened an investigation into Akhmednabiyev's killing and released a statement that said it considers journalism to be a likely motive.
+Russia's Investigative Committee, a federal agency tasked with solving grave crimes, opened an investigation into Akhmednabiyev's killing and released a statement saying it considers his journalism to be a likely motive.
 Regional prosecutors in Dagestan released a statement saying they would reopen their probe into the January 2013 attack against the journalist.